sagnikb/sagnikb.github.io/_posts/2018-07-27-cool-new-way-to-understand-Shannon-result.markdown

 title: "Shannon's Channel Coding Theorem"
 date: 2018-07-27 14:00:00 +0530
 excerpt: The (highly) non-trivial content of Shannon's Channel Coding theorem
-tags: technical coding-theory information-theory
+tags: coding-theory information-theory
+categories: academic
 comments: true
 ---

 Let me start with some quick praise of MIT and its educational outreach programs, mainly via [MIT-OCW](https://ocw.mit.edu/index.htm) and MITx courses on [edX](https://www.edx.org/).
-These have been an integral part of my college life and as noted [here](./Why-quantum), are one of the reasons I am studying the things that I do. [^1]
+These have been an integral part of my college life and as noted [here](/Why-quantum), are one of the reasons I am studying the things that I do. [^1]

 Coming to the point - I was going through a course on Quantum Error Correction, Complexity and Fault Tolerance offered by MIT on edX.
 Even though I wasn't able to complete it on time because I discovered it very late, I learned a lot from that course, one of which I will talk about in this post.